Logo

 The FDA recommends using all SSRIs for treating depression, with the exception of fluvoxamine, often known as Luvox, which is used to treat OCD.
 Sertraline and fluoxetine are two SSRIs that reduce PMDD symptoms in women.
 PMDD is related to the menstrual cycle.

-At the moment, four SNRI medications are licensed to treat depression; the only one that isn’t is milnacipran (Savella), which is approved in the US to treat fibromyalgia.
-Since these drugs are less successful in treating mild depression, they are often used for moderate to severe cases of depression.
+Currently, four SNRI medications are licensed to treat depression; the only one that isn’t is milnacipran (Savella), which is approved in the US to treat fibromyalgia.
+These drugs often treat moderate to severe cases of depression, as they are less effective in mild depression cases.

 Anxiety Disorder